kubernetes/website/content/en/docs/concepts/architecture/cloud-controller.md

 #### Service Controller

 The Service controller is responsible for listening to service create, update, and delete events.
-Based on the current state of the services in Kubernetes, it configures cloud load balancers (such as ELB or Google LB) to reflect the state of the services in Kubernetes.
+Based on the current state of the services in Kubernetes, it configures cloud load balancers (such as ELB , Google LB, or Oracle Cloud Infrastrucutre LB) to reflect the state of the services in Kubernetes.
 Additionally, it ensures that service backends for cloud load balancers are up to date.

 ### 2. Kubelet